OpenRiskNet/home/openshift/minishift_local_machine.md

 	needs to be added to your `PATH`.
 The actual path is reported with the convenient command `minishift oc-env`.

->	Add this the path to your PATH or follow the `minishift oc-env` instructions
+>	Add this path to your PATH or follow the `minishift oc-env` instructions
 	to add it to your existing shell, e.g. `eval $(minishift oc-env)`.

-The URL to open for the web console was be reported when you started minishift's cluster.
+The URL to open for the web console was reported when you started minishift's cluster.
 You can login with any non-empty username and password (clearly this is not designed to be secure, just to allow easy experimentation) but if you go with: